(

 tow, is seen another building outline which still stands today, and is seen HERE.

-(Left click on the streetview and hold down, then drag right and left to view
+(Left click on the streetview and hold down, then

-right and left).
+drag right and left to view right and left).

-The film clip shows the same tug, same steerer with trilby, same woman (most
+The film clip shows the same tug, same steerer with

-likely) in the fore hatches with her arm now down, and probably the same tow.
+trilby, same woman (most likely) in the fore hatches with her arm now down, and

-(Three long blasts on the hooter may have been to announce arrival to those
+probably the same tow.
+(Three long blasts on the hooter may have been to

-supervising unloading).
-However, the location 'seems' to be a little different
+announce arrival to those supervising unloading).
+However, the location 'seems'

-from the 'still'.
-The camera angle is from a slightly lower level and there is
+to be a little different from the 'still'.
+The camera angle is from a slightly

-a raised section of towpath immediately outside what is now the Canal Activity
+lower level and there is a raised section of towpath immediately outside what

-Centre with extant dock beneath from which this could have been filmed.
-There
+is now the Canal Activity Centre with extant dock beneath from which this could

-is clearly a bridge in the background and beyond is seen what could be a
+have been filmed.
+There is clearly a bridge in the background and beyond is

-chimney - but no outline of a large building as seen in the still.
-This location
+seen what could be a chimney - but no outline of a large building as seen in

-I feel is surely in the same spot between the Gas Works and Ladbroke Grove, but
+the still.
+This location I feel is surely in the same spot between the Gas

-the surroundings look a little deceiving.
-If this were further back towards the
+Works and Ladbroke Grove, but the surroundings look a little deceiving.
+If this

 The tug name.
 From the still it is impossible to see any name other than